MyraWang0406/MyraWang0406/README.md

 ---

-## Design Principles

-### Traceability over generation

-AI systems should not only generate outputs.
-They should preserve how an output was produced, which evidence supported it, and which assumptions remained uncertain.

-### Human oversight over full automation

-I do not treat AI agents as replacements for human judgment.
-I am more interested in how agents help people inspect, compare, challenge, and revise decisions.

-### Evidence before recommendation

-A recommendation without evidence is difficult to trust.
-A useful AI system should expose the evidence trail behind the recommendation.

-### Memory as infrastructure

-Many workflow failures happen because teams forget earlier decisions, rejected options, known risks, or prior contradictions.
-I treat decision memory as infrastructure for better reasoning.

-### Simulation as hypothesis generation

-Simulation cannot replace real-world validation.
-But it can help generate hypotheses, stress-test assumptions, and make invisible dynamics easier to inspect.

----

 ## Background

 I have 5+ years of industry experience across product workflows, user research, growth platforms, and behavioral analytics.